The Problem With Squirrels Hanging Around Your Dallas Property

 Squirrels love to hide their food and will often dig holes and destroy property to do so.
 They even have a built-in compass that will help them find their buried snacks when under a foot of snow, something we don’t see here in Dallas.

 A squirrel’s teeth never stop growing.
 To keep these teeth at a reasonable length these pests will chew on anything and everything in their way.
-When the weather is too cold, hot, or stormy squirrels use their dexterity and sharp teeth to break into homes and outbuildings.
+When the weather is too cold, hot, or stormy squirrels use their dexterity and sharp teeth to break into homes and outbuildings, and may have to be removed from your attic.

 There are very few creatures as intelligent as squirrels.
 This is proven in several ways.
 For one, squirrels dodge and weave when avoiding prey.
 They will also fake burying their nuts so that observant thieves nearby don’t know where to dig.
 There have even been studies done where squirrels are put through complex courses and rewarded for completing them in a reasonable amount of time, which most of them do.